Hippolytus Guarinonius: Architecture

 Guarinonius also instigated the building of the Stiftsalm Chapel in Voldertal and the Borgia Chapel in Volderwald (Tulfes).
-The chapel at the Volderer Wildbad has burned down several ties, and the present structure therefore only goes back to Guarinonius indirectly.
+The chapel at the Volderer Wildbad has burned down several times, and the present structure therefore only goes back to Guarinonius indirectly.

 On the far side of the Inn Valley, the plans for the little church dedicated to St Anna in Baumkirchen were probably also drawn up by Guarinonius.

 Writings

 Guarinonius contribution as a writer on medical and religious topics is seen by some as even more notable than his architecture and building work.

 His most important written work, of which the initial volume was published in Ingolstadt in 1610, was entitled "Die Grewel der Verwüstung menschlichen Geschlechts", a seven volume work which, by its content and structure, defies any simple classification.
 Topics include doctors and apothecaries, the ducking of women, digestion, mountains and plains, eaters and stuffers, Engadine comedies, calendar discrepancies, anecdotes about Eulenspiegel, foxes' tails, fencing schools.
 Other subjects are German dog laws, how Jews and heretics love to devour meat, praise for older women, a peon of praise for guardians, rubbish and associated crime, the nature of geese and women, noodles and polenta eaten by peasants, and much more.
 Though its subject selection and format may appear haphazard, the "Grewel" is nevertheless a treasure trove for German philology and vernacular.
 It is particularly valued by scholars for insights it provides into unknown regional idioms and provincial colloquial expressions hitherto not traced to any form of written source.
 It is rich in allusions to contemporary German-language proverbs, speech patterns and word-play.

 Of all his medical publications, "Pestilentz Guardien" (Plague recommendations), which was published following two years of an epidemic locally, became particularly widely known.
 This "minor treatise" like the "Grewel" before it, appeared in seven volumes.
 These are entitled as follows: